Pages

 • · It is claimed that after 7pm lighting on the lower levels of the winery will not turn on.

-• · The old vinegar factory, that hadn’t been used for decades would at night, sound as if it was running again, with cranks turning and steam blasts from the old furnaces!
+• · The old vinegar factory, which hadn’t been used for decades would at night, sound as if it was running again, with cranks turning and steam blasts from the old furnaces!

 • · Screams coming from an unidentified source in the gardens and vineyards.